Nest has announced they foray into home security with the Nest Secure alarm system, Nest Cam IQ Outdoor and Nest Hello video doorbell.

 You’ll be able to talk to people via the app and the microphone and speaker in the doorbell.
 The Nest Hello streams HD video in a 4:3 aspect ratio with HDR and a 160-degree field of view.

 The Nest Hello will be available in Canada and the US in the first quarter of 2018 and Europe later next year.
-No price was announced.
+It will retail for $299 CAD ($229 USD) and is available for pre-order from Nest’s website.